I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 And after the rogue soldier.

-Unless the labyrinth somehow cut its own rope bridge.
+Unless the labyrinth cut its own rope bridge.

 Both are possible but seem unlikely.